np4s/GUI-chatbox/README.md

 # DESCRIPTION

 - This is a chat screen build with javafx for the OOP Advanced - GUI class
-- Clone this repo then enter "\demo" and run "mvn clean javafx:run" to run the project
+- Clone this repo then run "mvn clean javafx:run" to run the project

 ![Alt text](demo.png)